 The third piece of furniture was the Golden Altar of Incense.
 This was also assigned to the priests to make sure the incense was always burning before the Lord.
 The sweet smell of the incense would fill the entire tabernacle and illustrate the prayers of God’s people rising before Him.

 Separating the Holy Place from the second room, The Holy of Holies, was a veil.
-The veil served to remind the people that although God wanted to be close to them, there remained a problem that was an obstacle to relationship – it was sin.
+The veil served to remind the people that although God wanted to be close to them, there remained an obstacle to the relationship – it was sin.

 The Holy of Holies